prakHr/prakHr/README.md

   - [x] Completed courses related to MLOps using AWS Sagemaker, Microsoft Azure and Reinforcement Learning.
   - [ ] Now moved on to courses related to System Design in 2024.

 - 2024 Goals:
+  - [x] Created and automated the question answer generation pipeline using the logic of algorithms found in Competitive Programming and parallel processing.
   - [x] Added features on metaverse portfolio website @ https://metaverse-portfolio-website.vercel.app/
+  - [x] Created packages that automates the generation of datasets for supervised and unsupervised learning.
+Made the packages scalable.
+Created best accurate models for classification task by using genetic algorithms.
+For tagging used models without using the api keys.
+  - [x] Solved np complete problems for example query search in the corpus for every permutation and combination using different levels.